Motorcycle License in NevadaCompare Motorcycle Insurance Rates in 3 Steps

 Once you pass the knowledge test, you’ll be eligible to sign up for a skills test.
 Appointments are mandatory.
 Because not every DMV office administers motorcycle skills tests, please call to find out about locations and make appointments.

 After you pass the skills test (which includes a registration check), you’ll receive a temporary license at the office.
-Your official license will be mailed to you within 10 days.
+Your official license will be mailed to you.

 Instruction Permit Optional